malteafg/gfkl/README.md

 * What used to be the caps lock key now acts as a modifier for layer 5.
 If the button is just pressed it acts as esc.

 ## Layer 5
+This layer is very nice.
+It is also inspired by DreymaR's [Big Bag of Tricks](https://dreymar.colemak.org/).
+The '^' signalizes that the key is sent with the ctrl modifier enabled.

 ![Layer 5](images/layer5.png)

+* The green keys on the right hand are arrow keys that enables me to easily move around the cursor, both regularly and by word (particularly if using something that does not support vim keybinds).
+* The orange keys on the right hand allow me to delete stuff, both regularly and by word.
+* The yellow keys on the right hand are simply nice to have, even though I rarely use them.
+* The green keys on the left hand allow me to control the tabs of web browsers.
+* The yellow keys on the left hand are used for controlling audio.
+* The orange keys on the left hand are used for sending commonly used shortcuts that use the ctrl modifier.
+Thus, I rarely have to use the ctrl modifier, which is annoying to press, because I type with a straight wrist.
+* Lastly, when also holding down the altgr button, layer 7 is activated which simply contains f-keys at home row positions.

 ## Wokmok
 Wokmok refers to the placement of the letters in the layout.
 Thus, for a standard US keyboard layout, but with Wokmok, the layout would look something like this: